-Opening or using an Individual Retirement Account (IRA) could be one of the most effective move you’ll ever make in your retirement planning.
-IRAs offer you total versatility to invest in virtually any type of investment you desire, well beyond the Mutual Funds and Exchange Traded Funds (ETF) that many 401k plans offer.
+Opening or using an Individual Retirement Account (IRA) could be one of the most effective moves you’ll ever make in your retirement planning.
+IRAs offer you the total versatility to invest in virtually any type of investment you desire, well beyond the Mutual Funds and Exchange Traded Funds (ETF) that many 401k plans offer.
 With IRAs, you could invest in individual stocks, bonds, as well as real estate and precious metals.

 The big concern with IRAs from a tax perspective is whether to select a Traditional IRA or a Roth IRA.
 Both have upside as well as downside, and the appropriate choice could vary depending upon your financial scenario.

 The essence of the difference between the Traditional and Roth IRA is the timing of the tax break you receive.
 With a Traditional IRA, you get a tax break in advance, because you’re able to typically deduct your contribution from your annual income tax obligations in the year you place in the account.
 That benefit places additional money in your pocket practically right away after you add to your account.
 By comparison, a Roth IRA does not provide you an up-front tax deduction.
 Rather, you typically do not require to pay any tax obligations on withdrawals after you retire (typically starting at age 59½)

 In choosing whether to utilize a Traditional IRA or Roth IRA, the initial factor to consider is that there are income limitations over which you don’t really have an option.
 Roth IRAs are not eligible for single tax filers making greater than $135,000 in 2018 (Greater than $199,000 for joint tax filers).
 Those whose incomes are somewhat lower than these limitations could make partial contributions to a Roth IRA.